 TGad editor: edit the text in 9.35.7 as follows:

-A STA (beam tracking initiator) may request a peer STA (beam tracking responder) to perform beam tracking by setting the TXVECTOR parameter BEAM_TRACKING_REQUEST to Beam Tracking Requested, in a transmitted packet.
+A STA (beam tracking initiator) may request a peer STA (beam tracking responder) to perform receive beam tracking by setting the TXVECTOR parameter BEAM_TRACKING_REQUEST to Beam Tracking Requested, TRN-LEN to the number of requested TRN fields as described in 21.10.2.2.3 and packet type to TRN-R-PACKET, in a transmitted packet.
 Otherwise, the BEAM_TRACKING_REQUEST parameter shall be set to Beam Tracking Not Requested.
-The beam tracking initiator shall also include a Beam Refinement frame as part of the transmitted packet.

-A beam tracking initiator requesting receive beam tracking shall set the L-RX field of the Beam Refinement frame to the number of training fields the beam tracking initiator needs from the beam tracking responder.
+A beam tracking responder that receives a packet with the Beam Tracking Request field in the PLCP header equal to 1 (corresponding to the BEAM_TRACKING_REQUEST parameter in the RXVECTOR set to Beam Track Requested) and the Packet type bit in the PLCP header set to 0, (corresponding to PACKET-TYPE field in the RXVECTOR set to TRN-R-PACKET) shall follow the rules described in 21.10.2.2 and shall include a beam refinement AGC field and TRN-R subfields appended to the following packet transmitted to the initiator.
+The value of TRN-LEN in the following packet form the responder to the initiator shall equal the value of the TRN-LEN in the RXVECTOR of the packet from the initiator.

-A beam tracking responder that receives a packet with the Beam Tracking Request field in the PLCP header equal to 1 (corresponding to the BEAM_TRACKING_REQUEST parameter in the RXVECTOR set to Beam Track Requested) shall follow the rules described in 21.10.2.2 and shall include a Beam Refinement frame with the Rx-Train-Response set to 1, and beam refinement AGC field and TRN-R fields appended to the following packet transmitted to the initiator.
-The number of TRN-R subfields appended to the following packet might be lower than 4 times the value of the of the packet from the initiator,
+A beam tracking initiator requesting transmit beam tracking shall set the BEAM_TRACKING_REQUEST parameter in the TXVECTOR to Beam Tracking Requested, the Packet type to TRN-T-PACKET, TRN-LEN to the number of TRN fields as described in 21.10.2.2.3 and append an AGC field and TRN-T subfields to the packet.
+The Beam track responder may append the feedback to any packet from the responder to the initiator.
+The initiator may allocate time for the feedback using reverse direction grant.
+The feedback type shall be the same as the feedback type in the last beam refinement frame that was transmitted from the initiator to the responder with a TX-TRN-REQ set to 1.
+If the responder have never received a beam refinement frame from the initiator with TX-TRN-REQ set to 1, it shall respond with all fields of the FBCK-TYPE set to 0 and set the BS-FBCK to the best sector.

-A beam tracking initiator requesting transmit beam tracking shall set the BEAM_TRACKING_REQUEST parameter in the TXVECTOR to Beam Tracking Requested and append an AGC field and a TRN-T field to the packet.
-It shall also include a Beam Refinement frame in the packet, with the TX-TRN-REQ set to 1 and the FBCK-REQ type set to the desired feedback.
-If the beam tracking responder is ready with the feedback in the immediately following packet, it shall append a Beam Refinement frame with the TX-train-response field set to 1, and a measurement feedback as specified in the FBCK-REQ.
-If the beam tracking responder is not ready with the feedback in the immediately following packet, it shall include a Beam Refinement frame in the packet it transmits with the TX-train-response field set to 1 and FBCK-TYPE field set to all zeroes until it is ready with the feedback TGad Editor: replace figure 21-13 in D5.0 with the following figure:
+TGad Editor: replace figure 21-13 in D5.0 with the following figure:

 TGad Editor: Update table 21-13 as follows: